Tresorndala/Final-project-group-31/README.md

 To Run the App

-Download the Streamlit app source file called: translation.py Download the Colab notebook that includes the model fun process called finaltshiluba grouplydia.ipng Use the provided run code with the specified paths for the applications called streamlitrun.
+Download the Streamlit app source file called: translation.py Download the Colab notebook that includes the model fun process called Tshiluba_English_Model_Translator_colabcode.ipynb Use the provided run code with the specified paths for the applications called streamlitrun.